 As exceptional as this biodiversity may be, it is also fragile and it is everyone’s responsibility to preserve it.

 The Massif du Canigou comprises nine Natura 2000 sites and three national nature parks.

-Rich in natural resources, the Canigou range has a significant network of tracks (750km) which are accessible for amateur walkers as well as expert hikers.
-The ‘Tours, Rondes et Boucles du Canigou’ (different itineraries up to and down from the summit) allow you to discover the whole mountain range through its peaks, forests, moors, villages, legends and heritage – an experience to enjoy at your leisure!
+Rich in natural resources, the Massif du Canigou has a significant network of paths (750km) which can be accessible to amateur walkers as well as expert hikers.
+The Tours, Rondes and Boucles du Canigou allow you to discover the whole mountain range through its peaks, forests, moors, villages, legends and heritage – an experience to be enjoyed at your own leisure!